george-shammar/ruby_enumerable_methods/README.md

 ### my_any?
 It returns a boolean value if any of the object in the enumerable satisfies the given condition, else it returns false.

+### my_map
+It returns a new array after evaluating the block with the element as an argument.

+### my_inject
+It passes each element and accumulate each sequentially.